jamesdongdong/vue-find-parent-component/README.md

-# vue-find-father-compoent README
+# vue-find-partner-compoent README

-This is the README for your extension "vue-find-father-compoent".
+This is the README for your extension "vue-find-partner-compoent".
 After writing up a brief description, we recommend including the following sections.

 ## Features